 NOTE This is relevant for members with doubly symmetric cross-sections in combination with intermediate lateral restraints, as well as for cruciform and asymmetric cross-sections, e.g. channel, L, T, and I- or H- sections with single symmetry.

 (2) For symmetric or asymmetric cross-sections, the buckling reduction factor χT for torsional buckling or χTF for torsional-flexural buckling may be determined by using the column buckling formulae and curves of Formula (8.73) and Figure 8.5, with the buckling coefficients for z-z in accordance with Table 8.3.
-The relative slenderness λT or λTF as defined in 8.3.1.2 should be used for λ.
+The relative slenderness T or TF as defined in 8.3.1.2 should be used for.

 (3) For doubly symmetric I- and H-section members in compression with continuous or discrete intermediate lateral restraints, failing in torsional or torsional-flexural buckling (see Figure 8.6), the appropriate buckling reduction factor χTF may be more accurately determined from Formula (8.75):